Do You Feel Unhappy But Don’t Know Why?

 When you are dealing with Govt offices and big companies, most use 13xxxx, 1300 or 1800 numbers for you to call them.
 They reply with blocked numbers, and while you are unhappy with that, you have no choice but to accept the call.
 Centrelink only calls from a blocked number as does Telstra.
-Otherwise, you risk not getting the answers you need.
+You must answer, or you risk not getting the answers you need.

 Invisible, impenetrable walls

 Forcing us to only use technology to “access” them builds an invisible but virtually impenetrable wall.

 For example, it took ten years for MLC to settle a claim for an overcharge, of which they advised me.
 Like other big corporations, they use 13xxxx and a call centre, or a call centre email address.
 It’s draining: emotionally, and physically, and we cannot sustain the battle every time, so we lose.

 Their skilful use of technology beats us down, and denies us that most human of experiences: looking them in the eye and respectfully seeking a solution, an answer, a resolution.

 It’s a conspiracy to create barriers between us and them, which are almost insurmountable.

 The design of these “privacy rules” are not to protect us, but to deny us ease of access to natural justice.

 Easy diversion of e-mail petitions into junk mail boxes means they can be ignored, even if they trigger an automated response.